mickfuzz/phd4/_archive/2025-1-7-Culture-pre_cull.md

 categories: chapter
 title: 7.
 Seeding and Nurturing Community Game Making Practices to Facilitate Learner Agency
 ---

 -   [Seeding and Nurturing Community Game Making Practices to Facilitate Learner Agency](#seeding-and-nurturing-community-game-making-practices-to-facilitate-learner-agency)
     -   [Research Questions Nov 2024](#research-questions-nov-2024)
     -   [Introduction](#introduction)
-        -   [New Notes on structure of the chapter](#new-notes-on-structure-of-the-chapter)
-        -   [Old Notes on structure of the chapter](#old-notes-on-structure-of-the-chapter)
+        -   [Notes on structure of the chapter](#notes-on-structure-of-the-chapter)
-    -   [Discussion SECTION MOVED FROM PREVIOUS CHAPTER](#discussion-section-moved-from-previous-chapter)
-        -   [Discussion of findings in relation to CHAT conceptions of abstraction](#discussion-of-findings-in-relation-to-chat-conceptions-of-abstraction)
-        -   [Design patterns as a intermediate-level, pedagogical framework compared to computational thinking](#design-patterns-as-a-intermediate-level-pedagogical-framework-compared-to-computational-thinking)
-    -   [Observations on emerging idioculture and the role of playtesting in particular](#observations-on-emerging-idioculture-and-the-role-of-playtesting-in-particular)
+    -   [Observations / Discussion on Playtesting as a cultural process](#observations-discussion-on-playtesting-as-a-cultural-process)
         -   [Impact of Design on playtesting behaviours (RECAP)](#impact-of-design-on-playtesting-behaviours-recap)
-        -   [Emerging use of narratives and graphics which drawing on home funds of knowledge - AVOID OVERLAP AND CHANGE FOCUS TO AGENCY FROM START](#emerging-use-of-narratives-and-graphics-which-drawing-on-home-funds-of-knowledge---avoid-overlap-and-change-focus-to-agency-from-start)
+        -   [Emerging use of narratives and graphics which drawing on home funds of knowledge](#emerging-use-of-narratives-and-graphics-which-drawing-on-home-funds-of-knowledge)
             -   [Summary: Home Funds and RQs](#summary-home-funds-and-rqs)
             -   [Playtesting and embodied participation in the games of